LetsBashDE/-SonsOfTheForestToolBox/README.md

-# Sons of the forest NPC Virginia and Kelvin Spawner
+# Sons of the forest toolbox
-- English: A small script written in Powershell for easy insert more Kelvin or/and Virginia in your savegame
+- English: A small script written in Powershell for easy revive/insert more Kelvin or/and Virginia in your savegame + Take you inventory with you
-- German: Ein kleines, in Powershell geschriebenes Skript zur einfachen vervielfältigung von Kelvin oder/und Virginia
+- German: Ein kleines, in Powershell geschriebenes Skript zur einfachen wiederbelebung/vervielfältigung von Kelvin oder/und Virginia + Mitnahme des Inventory zu anderen Spielständen

 # Support & Feedback
 - English: If you like the tool or have feedback, you can join my Discord at https://sirbash.com.